Fantaland/JavaScript-Math-Extension/README.md

 My goal of this project is to help people and to have fun doing so.
 Feel free to use a copy for your own project, whatever it may be.
 Finally, check back for updates often, as I will be updating this somewhat frequently.
 Thanks!

+If you are interested in learning how to use the extension, go to the wiki on GitHub!